PirateforFreedom/TypeAgent/README.md

 * Changing personas settings and role-playing

 You can also use TypeAgent to deploy agents as a *service*.
 You can use a TypeAgent server to run a multi-user, multi-agent application on top of supported LLM providers.
-IF you have any questions about using typeagent ,you can make a issues
+IF you have any questions about using typeagent ,you can make a issues ,meantime, clicking a star is better